 Modern consumers are extremely busy and have a tendency to shop in a hurry.
-It is the job of retail interior design to slow down this journey and increase dwell time in the store.
-One technique to do this is by placing a large, eye-catching display at the entrance.
+It is the job of retail interior design to slow down this journey and increase dwell time in the store, encouraging customers to slow down, browse and potentially discover something new.

 3. Mark out the customer pathway around the store

-Retailers will know the path they want customers to take around their store.
-They will have a clear idea of which products should lead where, and how they want customers to end up at the till.
+Similarly, retailers will know the path they want customers to take around their store.
+They will have a clear idea of which products should lead where and how they want customers to end up at the till.
 Stores need to make this journey clearly apparent to shoppers.

-Some retailers fail to guide consumers around the store effectively; leading them up aisles without thinking where in the store it takes them.
+Some retailers fail to guide consumers around the store effectively; leading them up aisles without thinking where in the store it’s taking them.
 Instead, brands should lead customers around a path that increases dwell time and leverages sales.
-We were tasked with the challenge of dealing with sudden high influxes of customers at Southampton FC’s Stadium Store, learn how we devised the ideal customer journey in our case study.
+Take a look at how we did this in the PUMA X Man City Store.

 4. Steer customers to the right of the store

 Research into retail interior design has shown that customers naturally veer towards the right when they enter a retail space.
 Given that the majority of the world’s population is right handed, this makes complete sense.
 We can assume that the majority of the population are stronger on their right, will generally reach with their hand and most importantly, tend to be drawn to the right hand side of any space.

 To capitalise on this, retailers should place visually arresting signs and Point of Sale displays on the right hand side of a store.
 This will then naturally guide customers anti-clockwise around a space which has been shown to be a preferred route.
 By factoring this into the pathway outlined previously, brands can transform their retail space and leverage sales.

 5. Be bold, creative and innovative with store design